busterjs/lt-instabuster/README.md

 * Unless you select a buster config file for your project, the autosearch only searches for "buster.js"

 ##Version history
+* 0.0.2 : Changed license to same as LightTable (GPL).
+Some minor fixes.
 * 0.0.1 : A very basic initial release for running a single test or all tests for a given project.

 ##Roadmap